sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

                                                 A value of 0 implies infinity, implying no failure monitoring.
                                                 Default: 0

-   local_version = <version of local container image>;
+   container_version = <version of local container image>;
-                                                Optional.
-Defaults to SONiC image version
+                                                The container images could carry their own versions in the format

-   local_deploy_id = <An integer>               An ID that is used for comparison, when multiple deployments go active concurrently
+                                                <Major>.<Minor>.<Patch>.
+Local container images may not have any, which
-                                                The deployment with later ID is successfully deployed.
+                                                would default to 0.0.0.
-                                                Default: 0
+                                                When there are multiple deployments, one with higher version gets elected.

 ```

 ## STATE-DB